crypto-code/My-App/README.md

 **Assignment By**: Atin Sakker Hussain (A0225782Y)

 This website is helps you manage your tasks easily, with an easy to use but elegant interface designed using Rails and a backend implemented using Rails.
+A working version of this application is hosted on [Heroku](https://my-app-a0225782y.herokuapp.com/).

 ## Versions
 - Ruby 2.6.3